ianedwards-jpg/Object_Oriented_Prog_JavaScript/animalAgeSolution.md

 # Coding Challenge: Animal Ages

-Create a list of animals containing their names and ages Write a program that will return the name of the animal with the LOWEST age OVER 29.
+Create a list of animals containing their names and ages.
+Write a program that will return the name of the animal with the LOWEST age OVER 29.

 Expected output: Lion